sarifeenah/BigFoot/README.md

 # BigFoot
-An exploratory data analysis on the relationship between fractional moon light, and the frequency of Big Foot sightings
+An exploratory data analysis, and visualization on the relationship between fractional moon light, and the frequency of Big Foot sightings

 # FINDING BIGFOOT BY FOLLOWING THE MOON
 Analysis by Sareenah Laing